msalmonse/csv2/json.md

 **reserveBottom** (Double **0.0**)<br/>
 **Option:** `--reserve`<sup>[7](#fn7)</sup><br/>
-Reserve space on the bottom of the SVG
+Reserve space on the bottom of the Canvas or SVG

 **reserveLeft** (Double **0.0**)<br/>
 **Option:** `--reserve`<sup>[7](#fn7)</sup><br/>
-Reserve space on the left side of the SVG
+Reserve space on the left side of the Canvas or SVG

 **reserveRight** (Double **0.0**)<br/>
 **Option:** `--reserve`<sup>[7](#fn7)</sup><br/>
-Reserve space on the right side of the SVG
+Reserve space on the right side of the Canvas or SVG

 **reserveTop** (Double **0.0**)<br/>
 **Option:** `--reserve`<sup>[7](#fn7)</sup><br/>
-Reserve space on the top of the SVG
+Reserve space on the top of the Canvas or SVG

 **rowGrouping** (Bool **false**)<br/>
 **Option:** `--rows`<br/>